This tuna antipasto recipe is so delicious.

 It looks like a very odd series of ingredients but works surprisingly well.

-Italian antipasto is a great first course or appetizer recipe.
-Serve it alongside other hot and cold appetizers for a party, or use it as a starter course at your next Italian dinner.
+This antipasto recipe is a great first course or appetizer recipe.
+Serve it alongside other hot and cold appetizers for a party, or use it as a starter course at your next dinner or any party.

 - 1/2 cup carrots, diced